THEOplayer/documentation/getting-started/02-frameworks/03-react-native/09-custom-ui.md

 #### Android

-There are different ways of doing so in Android:

 - **Customisation inside java view manager:**

 In `createViewInstance `in `TheoPlayerViewManager.java` add paths to the files and evaluate javascript with player initialisation: